diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2025-10-20-10-tips-better-decisions.md

 ### 8. Trust your intuition

-Analysis and logic can take you far, but they can’t always reach the final inch between indecision and action.
-When you’ve gathered the facts, listened to advice, and reflected deeply, **trust your gut**.
-Intuition is not magic; it’s **pattern recognition built from experience**.
-The subconscious often connects dots that the conscious mind can’t see.
+When you have everything mapped out, you know the pros and cons of every option, listened to advice, reflected deeply and still can't make a final decision, what to do? **Trust your gut.** Intuition is not magic, it’s **learning from experience**.
 If everything still feels uncertain, pay attention to how your body reacts when imagining each outcome.
-Calmness often signals alignment; tension may point to something unresolved.
-Once you’ve done your homework, a leap of faith is not recklessness, it’s courage informed by preparation.
+Maybe that can give you the final hint to take your decision.

 ### 9. Document your decision